jacopotagliabue/post-modern-stack/README.md

 ## Acknowledgements

-Special thanks to Sung Won Chung from dbt Labs, Hugo Bowne-Anderson, Gaurav Bhushan, Savin Goyal from Outerbounds, Luca Bigon, Andrea Polonioli and Ciro Greco from Coveo.
+Special thanks to Sung Won Chung from dbt Labs, Hugo Bowne-Anderson, Gaurav Bhushan, Savin Goyal, Valay Dave from Outerbounds, Luca Bigon, Andrea Polonioli and Ciro Greco from Coveo.

 If you liked this project and the related article, please take a second to add a star to this and our [RecList](https://github.com/jacopotagliabue/reclist) repository!